Brandon McDonald (gridiron football): Tampa Bay Buccaneers

 McDonald was signed by the Tampa Bay Buccaneers on August 20, 2012.

 Miami Dolphins

 On November 7, 2012, he was claimed off waivers by the Miami Dolphins.

 Calgary Stampeders

 McDonald was signed by the Calgary Stampeders on July 16, 2014.
 He was released by the Stampeders on September 3, 2014.

 Ottawa Redblacks

 McDonald signed with the Ottawa Redblacks on September 15, 2014.
 Part-way through the 2015 CFL season McDonald was released by the Redblacks because he committed too many penalties.

+NFL career statistics

 Personal life

-McDonald was born August 26, 1985 to Lisa McDonald Gant and James Spencer in Collins MS. He is a 2003 graduate of Collins High School where he was a contributing member of the repeat State Champion Tigers (back-to-back) under Head Coach Bruce Merchant.
+McDonald was born August 26, 1985, to Lisa McDonald Gant and James Spencer in Collins MS. He is a 2003 graduate of Collins High School where he was a contributing member of the repeat State Champion Tigers (back-to-back) under Head Coach Bruce Merchant.
 He also lettered in basketball and baseball.
 He is the cousin of former NFL running back Correll Buckhalter and former NFL quarterback Steve McNair.